akvz/learnPy/README.md

 # learnPy
-First repo while learning Py on Udacity
+First repo while learning Py on Udacity.
+This repo is about transposing data in a text file.